Our goal is to share information and products that are truly helpful to renters.

 Many modern property management companies will proactively reach out to you ahead of your lease ending to confirm if you will be leaving or renewing your lease.
 Try to respond promptly to any communications from your leasing office regarding your plans.
 They may also communicate through their property management portal.

 Confirm any follow-up cleaning or actions you need to take.
 This helps clarify expectations and show your landlord that you’re acting in good faith, making the extra effort to return the place as you received it.
-This also helps to ensure you don’t over-or under-clean.

 5. Clear out your stuff — all of it

-Sounds simple, right?
-But the truth is, lots of people are in a rush when they move out and they tend to leave behind things that their landlord ends up having to deal with.
+We mentioned this before, but it’s worth emphasizing.
+Lots of people are in a rush when they move out and they tend to leave behind things that their landlord ends up having to deal with.
 If it costs them time, it’ll cost you money, plus, it’s just rude.

 When you return your keys, make sure you’ve removed everything, including garbage, food, and cleaning supplies, and don’t forget anything you may have stashed away in a storage area.